 It is an amazing piece of what is widely regarded as the most significant album cover artwork in history.

-JOHN LENNON’S GUITAR PICK FROM ONE OF
+JOHN LENNON’S GUITAR PICK FROM ONE OF THE LAST BEATLES CONCERTS

 First, the guitar pick itself dates to the 60’s, as confirmed by a major guitar pick collector and dealer.
-Second, if you are an American guitar player you will notice the shape of this pick is not one that was routinely, if ever, sold in the U.S. It is known as a Burt Weedon style pick from England.
-Third, extensive research reveals that this is in fact the type of guitar pick John used, though that was not easy to determine.
+Second, if you are an American guitar player you will notice the shape of this pick is not one that was routinely, if ever, sold in the U.S. It is known as a Burt Weedon-style pick from England.
+Third, extensive research reveals that this is in fact the type of guitar pick John used, though that was not easy to discover.
 I have found only one photo that clearly shows the shape of the pick (above), and only two references to his picks in Beatles literature.
-So very few people would even know this is the style of pick John used.
+So few people would even know this is the style of guitar pick John used.

 The son was 12 years old in August 1966, and a Beatles fan.
 Turns out he has photos of himself, taken by his mother, wearing three different sports jackets that are clearly identifiable as belonging to John Lennon.
 That was the clincher, but there’s more.
 He pulled other things from John’s pockets and still had them: chewing gum stll in the wrapper (John was notorious for chewing on stage), and two notes from a fan – one addressed to John and one to Paul – and one of them was on a 1966 high school football schedule.

 To put me over the goal line, so to speak, turns out the son grew up to be in the music business himself.
 He was half the comedy recording duo Barnes & Barnes, perhaps best remembered for their hit on the Dr. Demento radio show, “Fish Heads.”
-His partner was Bill Mumy, the red-headed boy in the “Lost in Space” tv show.
+His partner was Bill Mumy, the red-headed boy in the “Lost in Space” TV show.
 So this wasn’t some random, unknown guy.
 This man is legit, and so it is John Lennon’s guitar pick from one of the last concerts The Beatles ever performed.
 To my knowledge, it is the only one known in a private collection with sufficient provenance.

 AN UNUSUAL SET OF